pinellolab/CRISPResso2/README.md

 --place_report_in_output_folder: If true, report will be written inside the CRISPResso output folder.
 By default, the report will be written one directory up from the report output. (default: False)

---zip: If true, report will be placed in a zip folder upon completion. --place_report_in_output_folder must be true and is automatically set to true if false. (default: False)
+--zip_output: If true, the output folder will be zipped upon completion.
+If --zip_output is true --place_report_in_output_folder should be true otherwise --place_report_in_output_folder is automatically set to true as well. (default: False)

 #### Miscellaneous parameters